Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Results

 \subsubsection{Emission line fluxes}

-The flux-calibrated 1D spectra obtained for each pointing and night described in Section \ref{sec:megara_sec2} were the median of all fibers.
+The flux-calibrated 1D spectra obtained for each pointing and night described in Sect. \ref{sec:megara_sec2} were the median of all fibers.
 To transform it into surface brightness, we divided the flux by the area of one fiber (0.2497 arcsec$^2$, since it is a hexagon with a maximum diameter of 0.62 arcsec).
-These fluxes are presented in Fig. \ref{fig:fluxes}.

-We have excluded from our analysis (and thus from Fig. \ref{fig:fluxes}) the line fluxes measured in the second night, since no flatfield observations were performed.
-Using the flat from the night after that one results in a poor calibration, presenting large scale fluctuations in the flux values across wavelength, with significant slope in regions that showed none the first night.
-This, as we have shown, does not affect the wavelength calibrations, since we obtained remarkably similar velocity values for the same lines in both days.
-Even considering this issue, the flux values are reasonably consistent from the first night to the second night in most cases (13 out of the 16 lines detected in both nights are compatible within the uncertainties).
+These fluxes are presented in Fig. \ref{fig:fluxes} and Table \ref{tab:veloc_flux}.
+We excluded from our analysis (and thus from Fig. \ref{fig:fluxes}) the line fluxes measured in the second night, since no flatfield observations were performed.

 We consider that the absolute flux values may hold uncertainties unaccounted for in the stated error intervals.
-Performing such a calibration over large wavelength ranges is sometimes challenging in spectra, but in this instance it is more complex given the unusual instrument mode (integrating all flux from the 587 fibers), and the very faint and extended nature of the object.
+Performing such a calibration over large wavelength ranges is sometimes challenging in spectra, but in this instance it was more complex given the unusual instrument mode (integrating all flux from the 587 fibers), and the very faint and extended nature of the object.
 Nevertheless, the calibration shows consistent results between pointings, nights, and across different observations.

-We cannot, however, separate the H$\alpha$ flux in our pointings from the very strong sky emission line at 6562.76~\AA.
-The flux of this line varies from one pointing and night to the other, in contrast with other sky emission lines, and that change is likely attributable to H$\alpha$ from the nebula.
-But the variations are not consistent with the distribution of H$\alpha$ flux in the images, or from the first night to the second one.
+However, we cannot separate the H$\alpha$ flux in our pointings from the very strong sky emission line at 6562.76~\AA.
+The flux of this line varies from one pointing and night to the other, in contrast with other sky emission lines, and that variation is likely attributable to H$\alpha$ from the nebula.
+Nevertheless, the variations are not consistent with the distribution of H$\alpha$ flux in the images, or from the first night to the second.
 Any conclusion drawn from what is already a heavily contaminated line would be very uncertain.

+Finally, we can also compare some of our flux measurements with previous observations of this nebula.
+The [O~III]5007 emission line flux is consistent with what was estimated by \cite{Drechsler23} in the photometry and by \cite{Fesen23} in both photometry and spectroscopy.
+More specifically, in our aperture P1 (located only 90 arcsec to the west of Slit 2 in \citealt{Fesen23}) we measure a line surface brightness of (2.45 $\pm$ 0.24) $\times$ 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$, compatible with their measurement of (4 $\pm$ 2) $\times$ 10$^{-18}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$.